shivindera/home-assistant-recorder-card/README.md

 ![audio-recorder-card](https://raw.githubusercontent.com/spifitu/images/main/audio-recorder-card.PNG)

-You can use this card to record your voice and send a wav file via http to a server (e.g. rhasspy).
+You can use this card to record your voice and store the file locally.

 The card uses [recorder.js by addpipe](https://github.com/addpipe/simple-recorderjs-demo)